sweettea-io/cli/docs/source/index.rst

 Welcome to TensorCI
 ===================

-`TensorCI`_ is Continuous Integration for machine learning.
-It simplifies the process of managing datasets, training models, and hosting those models from behind an API, all on a continuous basis as new data comes in over time.
+`TensorCI`_ brings Continuous Integration to machine learning.
+It orchestrates the process of managing datasets, training and evaluating models, and then deploying those models to an API to serve predictions -- all with simple commands.

+Offloading the continuous cycle of **training --> testing --> predicting --> repeat** as your algorithm develops or new data accumulates over time allows for more focus on your algorithm and less on managing systems overhead.

 .. toctree::
    :maxdepth: 2